minkymorgan/deap-er/docs/source/tutorials/creating_components.rst

 Populations
 -----------

-Populations are collections of individuals, strategies or particles.
+Populations are collections of individuals, strategies or particles, which can be created as follows:
-They are registered into the toolbox with the :func:`~deap_er.base.Toolbox.register()` method and created by calling the registered function:

 .. code-block::

-    toolbox.register("population", tools.init_repeat, list, toolbox.individual)
+    toolbox.register("population", tools.init_repeat,  # alias and func
+        container=list, func=toolbox.individual        # passed to init_repeat
+    )
-    pop = toolbox.population(size=100)  # creates a population of individuals of size 100
+    pop = toolbox.population(size=100)  # creates a population of 100 individuals

 .. raw:: html